Abort67: Beliefs

-Kathryn Attwood, Director of Abort67, when speaking on a BBC Newsnight debate on the issue of abortion said that she 'disagrees with all abortions'.
+Kathryn Attwood, director of Abort67, said that she 'disagrees with all abortions' when speaking on a BBC Newsnight debate on the issue.

-Abort 67 is not a religious organisation, it is a project of Centre for Bio-Ethical Reform UK which in the early days shared some administration with CCFON which is the company name of Christian Concern.
+Abort67 is not a religious organisation, it is a project of Centre for Bio-Ethical Reform UK which in the early days shared some administration with CCFON which is the company name of Christian Concern.
 The Abort67 demonstrations are also often fronted by Aisling Hubert, full-time head of training for anti-abortion organisation the Centre for Bio-Ethical Reform UK (the parent company of Abort67), who has been frequently linked with Evangelical pressure group Christian Concern.

 Methods

-Known for holding educational displays using graphic images of living and aborted fetus's in public spaces and in the vicinity of but not at the entrance of abortion clinics and speaking to people who choose to stop and engage.
-Offering help to any women looking for an alternative to abortion.
+Abort67 are known for holding educational displays using graphic images of living and aborted fetuses in public spaces and in the vicinity of but not at the entrance of abortion clinics, speaking to people who choose to stop and engage and offering help to any women looking for an alternative to abortion.
 It has been reported that they have filmed clinic users and followed women down the street.
-CBR UK state: As Abort67 have always recorded themselves at every public education display, in the public square or in the vicinity of an abortion clinic (never held at the clinic entrance) such libelous claims are easily refuted with evidence that counters such claims.
+CBR UK state "As Abort67 have always recorded themselves at every public education display, in the public square or in the vicinity of an abortion clinic (never held at the clinic entrance) such libelous claims are easily refuted with evidence that counters such claims."